CASES WE HANDLE

 LGBTQ LEGAL PROJECT: This Westchester County program is dedicated to representing the LGBTQ community and ensuring that its basic necessities of life are being met, and to advocating for clients who have been discriminated against because of their sexual orientation and/or gender identity.

 PRO BONO UNIT: We recruit and train volunteer attorneys to represent our clients in matters involving family law, consumer debt, housing, wills, bankruptcy, elder law and unemployment, among others.
 In addition, we present clinics that train our clients to proceed pro se (without an attorney) in cases such as bankruptcy and uncontested divorce.

 PUBLIC BENEFITS: legal assistance to individuals who have been incorrectly denied or terminated from subsistence benefit programs, including Food Stamps, unemployment insurance, Medicaid, and cash assistance, among others.
 Read more about our work to secure minimal income.

 VETERANS & MILITARY FAMILIES: advocacy for those who have served on a wide range of issues, including veterans suffering from Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI) and Military Sexual Trauma (MST), and/or facing denial of benefits, foreclosure, eviction, or consumer fraud.
 Veterans Benefits Counseling is provided at no cost by the New York State Division of Veterans’ Affairs.
-Learn more about our work with veterans here.
+View our Veterans brochure here.

 - Technical assistance to lawyers to make them more effective in representing their special needs clients;